 You might be the most genius and the most hardworking project manager to ever step foot on this planet, but if your project doesn’t get approved, you are going nowhere.
-A project proposal is gravely important to your project, here why:
+A project proposal is gravely important to your project, here is why:

 1. No proposal, no party

 This is the most obvious and the most important point in favor of a project proposal.
-You cannot start working on your “next big project” until you have proposed it to higher authority and stakeholders and have their approval.
+You cannot start working on your “next big project” until you have proposed it to higher authorities and stakeholders and have their approval.

-Only when you have convinced the stakeholders of the viability of the project, why you’re the best person/team to execute it and when and how you’re going to execute it, will your project get the green light.
+Only when you have convinced the stakeholders of the viability of the project, why you’re the best person/team to execute it, and when and how you’re going to execute it, will your project get the green light.

 2. It acts as the project’s blueprint